Tubog sa Ginto

 Tubog sa Ginto (Dipped in Gold) is a 1971 Filipino drama film directed by Lino Brocka, based on the comic serials created by Mars Ravelo for Tagalog Klasiks.
 This is the first film to tackle the then-controversial theme of homosexuality at that time when it was still a very sensitive issue.

 Plot

+Don Benito (Eddie Garcia) is a successful entrepreneur married to Doña Emma (Lolita Rodriguez) and father to Santi (Jay Ilagan).
+Don Benito starts a love affair with the family driver Diego (Mario O'Hara).
+As the affair between Don Benito and Diego continues, Doña Emma grows dissatisfied with the marriage and starts a series of affairs with other men.

+Teenage lovers Santi and Joni (Hilda Koronel) accidentally discover Doña Emma's and Don Benito's respective love affairs.

+Diego tries to blackmail Don Benito by hiring a photographer to record their trysts.
+Instead of paying off Diego, Don Benito loses his money by gambling.
+Failing to get money from Don Benito, Diego seduces Doña Emma.